How I got Full Custody, a 5 Year Protection Order and he has no Access or Rights

 Evidence Against Him

 I had to have a full psychiatric assessment from a specific psychiatrist, which was expensive.
 It’s not a regular psychiatrist and not a simple process.
-However, all he had to throw against me was claims against my mental health.
-Which through this process, showed my prior mental health issues were mainly due to being in an abusive relationship.
+This happened because of his false accusations about my mental health.
+All he had to throw against me were claims against my mental health.
+This process showed my previous mental health issues were due to being in an abusive relationship and that I was/am an excellent mother and the best option for the children.

 At the end of 2017, my eldest daughter was diagnosed with ASD Level 1, anxiety and a few other issues to watch for.
 This is also known as high functioning autism or Aspergers.
 This does impact how child custody and visitation is awarded due to the special needs of children with autism.

-Last year, my ex caused issues again and I had to go to court for a protection order.
-An interim one was granted then in April, a full 5 year protection order even barring him from posting on social media about us at all, was granted.
+Late 2018, my ex caused issues again and I had to go to court for a protection order.
+An interim one was granted then in April 2019, a full 5-year protection order even barring him from posting on social media about us at all, was granted.
 This helped significantly as it showed a long history of abuse, so no chance he would be ok with the kids.

 Lastly, in the final stages of court, his lawyer ceased to act for him.
-He never came to court throughout the whole process and on the first hearing this year, the judge saw what he is like.
+He never came to court throughout the whole process and on the first hearing in 2019, the judge saw what he is like.
 It was complicated, messy and thankfully, the judge set a date for a quick trial because of his behaviour.
 He was court-ordered to attend with legal counsel and we had it included that I could proceed uncontested if he was not there.
-This is what happened and on the final day, instead of there being a 6 day trial which they initially though, it took 2 hours.
+This is what happened and on the final day, instead of there being a 6-day trial which they initially thought, it took 2 hours.

 My Top Tips To Get Full Custody

-I didn’t implement this fully until December 2018, after my best trip ever.
-After going to the Solomons, with Solomon Island Discovery Cruises, I desperately wanted to take my kids and had a very specific image of Mane Bay in my head.
+I didn’t implement this fully until December 2018.
+After going to the Solomon Islands with Solomon Island Discovery Cruises, I desperately wanted to take my kids and had a very specific image of Mane Bay in my head.
 I could see my kids playing in the water as I watched them from the dive deck.
 That moment, that experience, to me is the moment we are free.

 Whenever I got overwhelmed about court, I began to picture this spot, this experience and my whole body relaxed.
 It was so real to me and will be soon.